Title I Part A Dollar Amount Per Low-income Student

 A school that received a Title I allocation and Parent Involvement funds in the previous year must expend any remaining funds before the end of the federal fiscal year.

-Private school set-aside: Once the participating public school attendance areas have been established, under ESEA Section 1113(c) of Title I, an LEA calculates the per-pupil allocation for each participating public school attendance area.
-Then, based on the total number of children from low-income families residing in each attendance area attending either public or private schools, the LEA calculates the total amount of funds for each area.
+Once the participating public school attendance areas have been established, under ESEA Section 1113(c) of Title I, an LEA calculates the per-pupil allocation for each participating public school attendance area.
+Then, based on the total number of children from low-income families residing in each attendance area attending both public and private schools, the LEA calculates the total amount of funds for each area.
 From this amount, the LEA reserves an amount of funds for the private school children (equal to the per pupil allocation multiplied by the number of low-income private school students in the area) to provide equitable services to eligible private school participants.

 Questions and Answers

-- Can a school that is ineligible for Title I, Part A, allocation in 2010–11, still use its Title I carryover funds from the previous year?
+Q. Can a school that is ineligible for Title I Part A allocation in the current year still use its Title I carryover funds from the previous year?

-Yes.
-A school that received a Title I, Part A, allocation in 2009–10 may spend its Title I funds through September 30, 2010.
+A. Yes.
+A school that received a Title I Part A allocation in the previous year may spend its Title I funds through September 30 of the current year.

-- If a school is still eligible for Title I, Part A, allocation in the current year (but the LEA decides not to fund the school), can the school still use its carryover funds from the previous year?
+Q. If a school is still eligible for Title I Part A allocation in the current year (but the LEA decides not to fund the school), can the school still use its carryover funds from the previous year?

-Yes.
-A school that received a Title I, Part A, allocation in the fiscal year must expend the funds by the end of the federal fiscal year, September 30.
+A. Yes.
+A school that received a Title I Part A allocation in the fiscal year must expend the funds by the end of the federal fiscal year, September 30.

-- When an LEA elects not to serve an eligible public school attendance area, as permitted under ESEA Title I, Part A, Section 1113(b)(1)(D), what are the procedures for serving the private school children who reside in that attendance area?
+Q. When an LEA elects not to serve an eligible public school attendance area, as permitted under ESEA Title I Part A Section 1113(b)(1)(D), what are the procedures for serving the private school children who reside in that attendance area?

-An LEA may elect not to serve ("skip") an eligible public school attendance area or school that has a higher percentage of children from low-income families than other schools it elects to serve if (1) the school meets the comparability requirements, (2) the school is receiving supplemental funds from other State or local sources that are spent according to the requirements of either ESEA sections 1114 or 1115, and (3) the funds expended from such other sources equal or exceed the amount that would be provided under Part A. Eligible private school children who reside in a “skipped” attendance area, however, must be provided Title I services even though the public school attendance area is skipped.
-In implementing this provision, therefore, an LEA must determine which school attendance areas would have received Title I funds absent any skipping and what the per-pupil allocations for those areas would have been.
-The LEA must then determine the amount of funds that would have been allocated for private school children residing in those school attendance areas.
-This amount is included in the funds available for serving eligible private school children residing in the LEA.
-If the LEA skips one or more of its higher-ranked school attendance areas, enabling the LEA to use Title I funds to serve additional lower-ranked areas, low-income private school children residing in those additional areas would not warrant the allocation of funds.
+A. An LEA may elect not to serve ("skip") an eligible public school attendance area or school that has a higher percentage of children from low-income families than other schools it elects to serve if (1) the school meets the comparability requirements, (2) the school is receiving supplemental funds from other State or local sources that are spent according to the requirements of either ESEA sections 1114 or 1115, and (3) the funds expended from such other sources equal or exceed the amount that would be provided under Part A.